Therapists at 1705 W. Koenig:

 Dr. Christy Reeder is a licensed clinical psychologist specializing in the treatment of trauma, depression, anxiety, and relationship issues.
 After earning her doctorate from Fuller Theological Seminary’s School of Psychology in Pasadena, California, Dr. Reeder completed a postdoctoral fellowship in trauma psychology at Children’s Hospital Los Angeles through The University of Southern California University Center for Excellence in Developmental Disabilities.

 Dr. Reeder provides individual and family therapy for children, adolescents and adults.
 Many who seek out her services have experienced traumatic events and loss, and client backgrounds commonly include childhood abuse and neglect, assault, domestic violence, or having a military background.
 Dr. Reeder also provides support for people who have been adopted, as well as for their families.
 Believing that there is no “one-size-fits-all” approach, Dr. Reeder draws from diverse treatment orientations (including EMDR) to help clients make peace with their emotions, resolve difficult events, and develop more satisfying relationships.
 She is trained in Trust Based Relational Intervention® and is a Circle of Security Parent Educator.
-Dr. Reeder has begun training in Somatic Experiencing as well as DEEP (Dynamic Enriched Experiential Psychotherapy)To supplement her training as a psychologist, Dr. Reeder earned an advanced degree in lay theology from Fuller Theological Seminary and is able to integrate issues of religion and spirituality into treatment when this is of interest to her clients.
+Dr. Reeder is trained in Somatic Experiencing (Intermediate Level) as well as DEEP (Dynamic Enriched Experiential Psychotherapy)To supplement her training as a psychologist, Dr. Reeder earned an advanced degree in lay theology from Fuller Theological Seminary and is able to integrate issues of religion and spirituality into treatment when this is of interest to her clients.

 Dr. Reeder also has extensive knowledge and experience with psychological testing for those desiring diagnostic clarification, and is able to make treatment recommendations, and rule-out underlying cognitive impairment or developmental disability (e.g., Autism Spectrum Disorder).